Learn • Anywhere

 Take time to look around as you hike!
 It's time for you to self-reflect and enjoy nature.

-One way you maybe able to achieve patience is to hike the same trail during different seasons.
-Make note on how the trees look, the flowers you see, the streams that flow past — and realize changes may occur over night but over time.
+One way you may be able to achieve patience is to hike the same trail during different seasons.
+Make note of how the trees look, the flowers you see, the streams that flow past — and realize changes may not happen overnight but over time.

 A tortoise made of yarn spinning on top of a tea kettle.
 The text reads: 'Taking it slow.
 The tortoise always wins.'